 - Open the master console, and add the vocoder to an insert slot (you’ll find the Orion Vocoder in the Direct X effects section)

 That’s your routing sorted.
 You’ll find that you’ll only hear anything if both the carrier AND the modulator are outputting something at the same time.
-This means that in your song playlist you’ll need to have any chords/notes sorted out in the carrier synth, and in sync with your modulator parts.
+This means that in your song playlist you’ll need to have any chords/notes arranged in the carrier synth, and in sync with your modulator parts.